alan-maguire/wss/README.md

 bits on leaf/non-leaf page tables (flags 0x2, 0x4 for
 /sys/kernel/mmu/lru_gen/enabled).
 As a result we switched all flags on, and saw high accuracy regardless.

-Similarly when aging out generations, the final parameter (force_scan) can be set to 0 to reduce overhead, again having a smaller impact on accuracy.
-We did not observe any differences in accuracy for force_scan=1 versus 0, so in our explorations we stuck with force_scan=0.

 When we forcibly age out the generations to update our working set size estimate, page reclaim needs to run on the oldest generation, so there